Skip to main content

 • tx.to != null - Excludes contract deployments (which have null recipient)

 What to expect: You’ll get alerts for legitimate large transfers, whale movements, and potentially suspicious high-value transactions.
 This is useful for operational awareness and compliance tracking.
 False positives: This will generate alerts for all large transfers, including legitimate ones.
 Adjust the threshold (100 ether) based on your monitoring needs.
-For high-volume chains, consider using aggregation to reduce alert frequency.

 Very Large ETH Transfer